chacaa/CSS2SASS/README.md

 # unSASS
 unSASS is a npm package that allows you to transform your .css files in .sass files with the awesome SASS sintaxys.

+This is possible thanks to postcss and their amazing [library](https://github.com/postcss/postcss).

 ### Instalation
 In order to use unSASS in your proyect you need to run:
 ```